creepersaur/quark/docs/docs/Reactivity/events.md

 local Hook = Quark.Hook
 ```

-In other words, connect to an event using `Hook` followed by the name of the event, and the callback function you want to connect to it.s
+In other words, connect to an event using `Hook` followed by the name of the event, and the callback function you want to connect to it.

 ```luau
 New "TextButton" {